ascmitc/mhl/README.md

 _Implementation status 2020-09-08:_

-* __Implemented__: `create`, `verify` (partially), `_validatexml`
+* __Implemented__: `create`, `verify` (partially), `diff`, `_validatexml`
-* __Not implemented yet__: `diff`, `info`
+* __Not implemented yet__: `info`

 _The commands are also marked below with their current implementation status._

 ### The `create` command

+The `create` command hashes all files given with the different options and creates a new generation in the mhl-history with records for all hashed files.
+The command compares the hashes against the hashes stored in previous generations if available.

 #### `create` default behavior (for file hierarchy, with completeness check)

-The `create` command without subcommand option creates a new generation in the mhl-history.
-It traverses through a folder hierarchy (such as a folder with media files, a camera card, or an entire drive).
+The `create` command traverses through a folder hierarchy (such as a folder with media files, a camera card, or an entire drive).
 The command hashes all files (not ignored by the given ignore patterns given with the `-i` or `-if` options) and the hashes are compared against records in the `ascmhl` folder.
 It records all hashed files in the new generation.
 Directory hashes are computed and also recorded in the new generation.

 The command detects, prints error, and exits with a non-0 exit code if it finds files that are registered in the `ascmhl` folder but that are missing in the file system.